 - Details of any energy ratings and compliance factors impacting the property performance or property owner

-- History of operational costs of the property over time and the changes of such
+- History of operational costs of the property over time and the changes in such period

 - Capital expenditure plans and spending to date

-- Risk and compliance related facts pertaining to the property, the income stream, occupancy, and the tenant mix
+- Risk and compliance-related facts about the property, the income stream, occupancy, and the tenant mix

-It is not unusual for the real estate agent to charge a fee for preparing the documentation and that fee is to be collected as part of the marketing costs before the property promotion commences.
+It is not unusual for the real estate agent to charge a fee for preparing the documentation.
+That fee will be collected as part of the marketing costs before the property promotion commences.
 The property manager for a property should be a good source of information in preparing an investment property for sale.

-As another element of best practice that applies to this IM process, it is wise to get the document checked by the property owners or landlord, and their solicitor so that they can certify the information provided as being correct.
+As another element of best practise that applies to this IM process, it is wise to get the document checked by the property owners or landlord and their solicitor so that they can certify the information provided as being correct.